• Call For Your Complimentary Consultation (845) 533-0265.

 Because of this, it’s crucial to disclose any relevant medical conditions to your attorney.
 An experienced DWI attorney can investigate how these factors may have affected your breathalyzer results and use this information to challenge the accuracy of the evidence.

-Can Rising Blood Alcohol Concentration Be Used As A Defense Against DWI Charges?
+Can Rising Blood Alcohol Concentration Be Used As One of The Defenses Against DWI Charges?

 When you consume alcohol, it doesn’t immediately enter your bloodstream.
 The absorption process can take 20 minutes to an hour or longer, depending on factors such as whether you’ve eaten recently.
-This defense argues that if you consumed alcohol shortly before driving, your BAC may have been lower when you were behind the wheel than it was when the chemical test was conducted.
+This defense contends that if you consumed alcohol just before driving, your BAC likely was lower while driving than it was during the chemical test.

 For instance, if you had a drink at noon and were stopped by the police at 12:30 p.m., they might conduct a preliminary breath test that shows an elevated BAC.
 However, in New York and many other states, results from preliminary breath tests at the scene are not admissible in court.
-If you were then formally tested at the police station at 1:15 p.m., your BAC could be significantly higher due to the additional time it took for the alcohol to be fully absorbed into your bloodstream.
+If law enforcement tested you at the police station at 1:15 p.m., your BAC might be significantly higher.
+This increase could result from the additional time it takes for alcohol to fully absorb into your bloodstream.

-While the formal test result is what counts in court, it may not reflect your BAC while you were actually driving.
-This defense is often supported by retrograde extrapolation, a scientific method used to estimate your BAC at the time of driving based on the later test results.
-Demonstrating that your BAC was below the legal limit while driving, even if it rose later, can be a powerful tool in challenging the prosecution’s case.
+While the formal test result counts in court, it may not reflect your actual BAC during driving.
+This defense often relies on retrograde extrapolation.
+This scientific method estimates your BAC at the time of driving based on later test results.
+By demonstrating that your BAC was below the legal limit while driving, you can challenge the prosecution’s case effectively.
+Even if your BAC rose later, this evidence can significantly strengthen your defense.
+Using this strategy can create reasonable doubt regarding your impairment.

 By thoroughly investigating every detail—from medical conditions to the timing of alcohol consumption—your defense strategy can become much stronger, giving you a better chance at a favorable outcome.